 How to make a Snug-Up Tea Cozy

-Pair up the pieces, one of each fabric.
-You
+Pair up cozy pieces, face to face, one of each fabric.

 together.
-It will feel awkward but if you "stack" on a flat
+At first it will feel awkward because of the curve but if you do

 |Make a "sandwich" beginning with

-lining on the bottom, then the batting, then the fabric for all four large
+lining on the bottom, then the batting, then one fabric face up.
+Then the

 If you shorten the batting at the top of the arc it will